mzulian00/project-Spiking-Neural-Networks/README.md

 <p align="center"><img src="imgs/thread_spawn.png"/></p>

 ### Simulation with error injection
 To evaluate the network’s resilience, controlled faults are injected into different components of the system during simulation.
-These faults emulate typical hardware-level errors that can occur in neuromorphic or digital computing environments.
+These faults emulate typical hardware-level errors that can occur in hardware or digital computing environments.

 Errors:
 - **Stuck-at-0 / Stuck-at-1**: These represent permanent faults, where a bit in memory or a circuit output remains fixed at logic 0 or logic 1 throughout the entire simulation.